surajsureshkumar/Algorithms/README.md

 # Algorithms and data structures

-This repository contains OOPs implementation of algorithms in python with unit test cases.
+This repository contains OOPs implementation of algorithms in python and javascript with unit test cases for the python scripts.
 Feel free to clone the repository and dive into the code.

 ### Build the project
 To build the project, clone the repository into a local folder folder.